matzolla/LeetCode/75_leetcode_back2back.md

 -  `Product of array except itself`: perform prefix product on the array, then perform suffix product on the array again, at the end multiply both results
 -  `maximun subarray`: start by initializing a curr_sum variable to zero and largest sum to -inf save the maximum value between the curr_sum + number and number itself if the curr_sum is greater than the largest sum, then the largest_sum= curr_sum.
 -  `maximum product sub-array`:
--  `search in rotated sorted array:` Initialize a left pointer at 0 and a right pointer at n-1 and a middle pointer.
-While the left is less than the right, if the number at the middle is less than the number at the right, then the left=middle. else left=middle+1,
+-  `minimium value in rotated sorted array:` Initialize a left pointer at 0 and a right pointer at n-1 and a middle pointer.
+While the left is less than the right, if the number at the middle is less than the number at the right, then the left=middle. else left=middle+1.
+-  `search in rotated sorted array:` Binary search as usual.
+Initialize a left and right pointer, compute the middle pointer, if left<middle, check if left<target<middle, the decrement the right pointer (right=middle-1) if yes or increment the left pointer(middle+1) if no. Do same on the other way round (for left>middle).